pylonmc/pylon-docs/docs/en/contributing/contributing-to-docs.md

 mkdocs serve --livereload
 ```

 This will start a local web server.
-Open your browser and go to `http://127.0.0.1:8000` to see the documentation site with your changes.
+Open your browser and go to [`http://127.0.0.1:8000`](http://127.0.0.1:8000) to see the documentation site with your changes.

-The preview will automatically update when you save changes to the files!
+The preview will automatically update when you save changes to the files.

+---

 ## Step 6: Committing and pushing your changes

 Once you're happy with your changes, you need to commit and push them to your fork.

+If you use GitHub Desktop, follow [these steps](https://docs.github.com/en/desktop/making-changes-in-a-branch/committing-and-reviewing-changes-to-your-project-in-github-desktop) to proceed.

-Run the following commands in the `pylon-docs` directory:
+If you use command line, run the following commands in the `pylon-docs` directory:

 ```bash
 git add .